breuner/elbencho/README.md

 ### Results & Charts

-Elbencho presents two [result columns](docs/result-columns-explanation.md): One showing the aggregate status at the point in time when the fastest I/O thread finished its work ("First Done") and one for the aggregate end result at the point in time when the slowest thread finished its work ("Last Done").
-Ideally, both are close together.
+Elbencho presents two [result columns](docs/result-columns-explanation.md): One showing the aggregate result from the beginning until the point in time when the fastest I/O thread finished its work ("First Done").
+This result exludes the so-called tail phase where fewer threads are active and is sometimes referred to as stonewalling.
+The other one is the aggregate result from the beginning until the point in time when the slowest thread finally finished its fair share of the work ("Last Done").

+If you are generating a result series, e.g. based on multiple iterations of the same test case or based on varying block sizes or thread counts, then consider using elbencho's json file option (`--jsonfile`) and the `elbencho-summarize-json` tool to get a summary of your results.

-To generate charts from your result series, e.g. based on different block sizes or different thread counts, use elbencho's csv file option (`--csvfile`) and the `elbencho-chart` tool to easily generate a chart from your csv file.
-Alternatively, spreadsheet tools like Microsoft Excel or Google Sheets can be used for this.
+To generate charts from your result series, consider using elbencho's csv file option (`--csvfile`) and the `elbencho-chart` tool to easily generate a chart from your csv file.
+Alternatively, spreadsheet apps like Microsoft Excel or Google Sheets can be used for this.

 See the [CSV documentation](docs/csv-docs.md) for detailed descriptions of fields.